-Creating pathways out of poverty through education
+Creating pathways through education and career exploration.

 VSA is highly effective and unique in that it provides: